ecuacion-jp/ecuacion-splib/ecuacion-splib-web-jpa/README.md

-# ecuacion-splib-web
+# ecuacion-splib-web-jpa

 ## What is it?

-`ecuacion-splib-batch` is a `spring boot` based web related libraries.
+`ecuacion-splib-batch` is a `spring boot` based web and JPA related libraries.

 It is designed to release created war into `tomcat`.